Sarvesh137/mediawiki/README.md

 This application deployment is designed, built and configured in such a way that every part of it can be used in CICD pipeline automation
 Also the deployment is done in such a way that it can horizontally scale in case of failure or excessive loads

+As requested: This deployment is scalable with the rolling Update strategy and compatible with the CICD automation.
+Refer respective screenshots and README

 Tools used:

 Docker: for containerization and build image